jupyterhub/team-compass/docs/contribute/guide.md

 ## Generative AI (LLM) contributions

-If you're thinking of using AI tools to contribute, make sure to check our [Generative AI Contribution Policy](#llm-policy) first.
+If you're thinking of using "AI" tools to contribute, make sure to check our ["Generative AI" / Large Language Model Contribution Policy](#llm-policy) first.

 ## Find issues to work on